Calculator-Online.net

 Thus,

-• Now, enter start and end intervals of the continuous function
+• Define the Interval: Input start and end intervals of the continuous function [a,b]

 FAQs:

-A restricted form of the mean value theorem was proved by M Rolle in the year 1691; the outcome was what is now known as Rolle's theorem, and was proved for polynomials, without the methods of calculus.
-The mean value theorem in its latest form which was proved by Augustin Cauchy in the year of 1823.
+• Rolle's Theorem: A restricted form of the mean value theorem was proved by Michel Rolle in the year 1691, the outcome was what is now known as Rolle's theorem, and was applied to polynomials, developed without the use of calculus

-f(b)−f(a) = f′(c)(b−a).
-This theorem is also known as the First Mean Value Theorem that allows showing the increment of a given function (f) on a specific interval through the value of a derivative at an intermediate point.
+This theorem also known as the First Mean Value Theorem allows showing the increment of a given function (f) on a specific interval through the value of a derivative at an intermediate point.

 From the source of Wikipedia: Cauchy's mean value theorem, Proof of Cauchy's mean value theorem, Mean value theorem in several variables.